ami-iit/paper_ramadoss_2022_humanoids_human-base-estimation/README.md

 3. The experiment will start by automatically launching a `yarp server`, loading the dataset  and launching the necessary applications along with the visualizer.
 The experiment will end and everything will close automatically.

-For more details on the installation, implementation, and configuration. please check [KinDynFusion repository](https://github.com/ami-iit/kindynfusion).
+For more details on the installation, implementation, and parameters configuration. please check [KinDynFusion repository](https://github.com/ami-iit/kindynfusion).

-**Known issues:** Starting the docker daemon using Docker Desktop does not allow to display the Visualizer GUI on the screen.
+**Known issues:** Starting the docker daemon using Docker Desktop does not allow to display the visualizer GUI on the screen.
 I had to start the Docker daemon using `dockerd` with root privileges and then run the docker container also with root privileges in order to visualize the experiment.

 ## Citing this work